Spindles Town Square Shopping Centre, Oldham

 1990 – 1993

 "Since Oldham's other 'most famous son' is William Walton', Clarke has drawn inspiration from this 'so very English' composer, to whom he has given homage in his design.
 The stained glass in Central Square contains both literal and figurative references to Walton.
 Without a conscious intention to make a pictorial representation, Clarke evokes a recorded anecdote of Walton in which the composer, finding himself at a creative impasse, glanced at the vine-covered trellis in his garden at Ibiza, and gazing at the shafts of sunlight penetrating the latticework, felt himself released from that despair and bondage.
 In Clarke's design for the Central Square, the great latticework grid is pierced by a flash of orange-red light (like an Annunciation).
-The manuscript and music pages, unreadable by the passer-by, remind me of those Gothic stained galss makers, some of whose representations on high could only be deciphered by God.
+The manuscript and music pages, unreadable by the passer-by, remind me of those Gothic stained glass makers, some of whose representations on high could only be deciphered by God.
 The glass roofed corridors linking these great spaces have been designed to have the pace of the rhythm of a stately march, punctured by heraldic emblems sufficient to induce a pause of recognition, but not to stop the inevitable flow into the climactic spaces, the points of crescendo.
 For this project Clarke has revived the use of a red glass made with gold which has not been in use since the nineteenth century.
-The texture and quality of brushstrokes will be emulated by the texture of the glass." – Paul Beldock in the essay 'Into Architecture', from the book 'Brian Clarke: Into and Out of Architecture'.
+The texture and quality of brushstrokes [is] emulated by the texture of the glass." – Paul Beldock in the essay 'Into Architecture', from the book Brian Clarke: Into and Out of Architecture, 1990.